 The cursor blinks.
 The page remains unchanged.
 The writer goes to make coffee.
 The writer returns.
 The cursor still blinks.
 The page is still unchanged.
 The writer bangs her head.
 Repeat.

 A writing prompt forces me to write.
 It also allows me to experiment.
 It allows me to fill the page.
 It may start out forced, but it helps me to find my rhythm.
-It allows me to ‘write badly’.
-And can you remember what Picasso said: ‘Inspiration exists, but it has to find you working', right?
+It allows me to write ‘badly’.
+And remember what Picasso said: ‘Inspiration exists, but it has to find you working.’

-- One a day keeps the blues away.
+One a day keeps the blues away.
 It is good if you have a set, daily time to write.
 I don’t; I write whenever I can.
 Sometimes it is on the train.
 Sometimes it is when I am waiting for an appointment.
 I write at my desk.
 I write in my car.
 I write in a waiting room.
 Find

 Write by hand.
 I use an A4 hardcover spiral-bound notebook.
 I use a sharp pencil or a black pen.
 Writing by hand when I do a prompt works for me, but if an iPad and a stylus or a keyboard works for you, go for it.

-- Set a timer and keep writing.
+Set a timer and keep writing.
 I usually set a timer for ten minutes.
 I don’t have to stop after ten minutes, but I can’t stop before then.
 I have to write for the whole time.
 The more you practice the easier it will be to keep going.

 It is open to interpretation.
 There are no rules except to keep your hand moving and to write for the whole time.
 What you end up writing about will surprise you.
 It starts out as one thing and ends up as something entirely unexpected.
 Don’t censor yourself.
 Embrace

-- Don’t google prompts, at least not on the day.
+Don’t google prompts – at least not on the day.
 I do find prompts on the internet, but I print them out.
 The danger of googling them is that I keep looking for one that I like and then, I spend an hour on the internet instead of writing.
 I made a list of prompts for October to help you avoid that, but you can send an email to email@example.com with the word DAILY PROMPT in the subject line.
 We will add you to the mailing list and you will receive a daily prompt.

-- Reap the rewards.
+Reap the rewards.
 Your notebook will be a great place to harvest story ideas, especially when Short Story Season, aka November,